-Cole, M. (The Open University)
+Cole, M.

 In this paper, I present a discourse analysis of archival documents from the UK Vegan Society, focussing on the first five years of The Vegan magazine.
 It was at this point that hitherto dispersed ethical practices were forged as a recognisable moral code named 'veganism', towards which individual 'vegans' could orient themselves in the context of a community of ethical practice.
 The Society itself, the ethical practice of veganism, and the very word vegan, aimed to instantiate a new form of ethical relationship between human and nonhuman animals.
 This process therefore bears interpretation in light of Foucault's model of ethics, the 'ethical fourfold'.
 Briefly, analysis reveals that the 'ethical substance' of veganism connotes a re-evaluation of the relationship between humans and other animals, including a reconfiguring of corporeal desires for food, etc. The 'mode of subjectivation' is manifested in the relationship of individual vegans to The Vegan Society and to other vegans through it, as a moral community that constitutes veganism as a way of life.
-The 'ethical work', by which vegans work on themselves in order to become ethical subjects, appears, for instance, in practical advice on cultivating dietary and other habits that are non-exploitative and coping with a wider society hostile to veganism.
+The 'ethical advice on cultivating dietary and other habits that are non-exploitative and coping with a wider society hostile to veganism.
 The 'telos', or the moral goal towards which vegans orient themselves, emerges as not only the ideal of living a compassionate and non-exploitative life, but also the utopian ambition for a wholesale reordering of human-nonhuman animal relations founded on the renunciation of exploitation.